Can I Drive My Friend's Car Without Car Insurance?

 This type of policy provides liability coverage for drivers who don't have a car.
 It'll include bodily injury liability and property damage liability, and might include medical payments coverage and uninsured/uninsured motorist coverage.
 However, a non-owner policy won't include comprehensive, collision, rental reimbursement, or towing coverage.

 Still wondering whether you can drive a friend's car without insurance?
-Call 1-877-463-4732, click, or come into a Direct Auto location near you!
+Call 1-877-463-4732Request a quote, or come into a Direct Auto location near you!
 We're ready to answer all of your car insurance questions.

 For additional details and disclaimers, please see our Terms of Use.